Updated on: February 8, 2025

 Sales, costs of labor, and goods: where do I find all of this data?

-In the past, many businesses would simply hold onto hard copies of financial transactions.
-Receipts, invoices, time cards, etc. Storing these paper documents took up a lot of space and required a lot of time to sort through and manually enter data.
+In the past, many businesses kept hard copies of financial transactions, such as receipts, invoices, and time cards.
+Storing these paper documents took up a lot of space and required time to sort through them and manually enter data.

 What is the easiest way to generate a profit and loss statement?